amuller/obsearch/README.txt

 TODO:

 - Change inserts to use an internally generated id.
+OK
 - Change interface index to allow usage of timestamps.
+OK
-  - Change interface index to obtain the latest inserted time
+  - Change interface index to obtain the latest inserted time OK
-  - Change interface index to obtain all the items greater than some time
+  - Change interface index to obtain all the items greater than some time OK
 - Implement deletion (P+Tree)
 - we will have an index for deletions too...
   It is just a timestamp->object index.